Parag1337/quartz/content/🪴DSA/Questions/Very basic/Finding Minimum and maximun no.md

 ---
-name: Finding Minimum and maximun no
+title: Finding Minimum and maximun no
 ---

 ```cpp